The Professor and the Madman

 Over a decade later in 2014, The Professor and the Madman was resurrected, when Voltage Pictures became interested in the project.
 Voltage would handle financing responsibilities and international sales to distributors.
 Fábrica de Cine boarded as co-financier to the $25 million budgeted picture and the decision was made to film in Ireland to take advantage of strong tax rebates and the state owned Fís Éireann/Screen Ireland gave a small investment into the production.
 In July 2016, Sean Penn was cast opposite Mel Gibson and the long gestating movie finally went into production starring two of the industry’s most divisive Type A personalities.

 Problems began during production over filming locations and then the issues snowballed into litigation.
 To keep expenses down, Voltage demanded most of the film be shot at Trinity College in Dublin, but the filmmakers were adamant about filming at Oxford, where the events obviously took place.
-Toward the end of the production, the movie was $1.3M over budget and two days over the allotted 40 day shooting schedule — and Gibson and Safinia requested an additional $2.5M to finally film a few scenes at Oxford which involved hundreds of extras.
+The final budget for The Professor and the Madman was $25 million, after the movie went $1.3M over budget and two days over the allotted 40 day shooting schedule.
+Gibson and Safinia requested an additional $2.5M to finally film a few scenes at Oxford which involved hundreds of extras.
 Voltage refused to ask their investors for the additional funds and the production collapsed.
 Numerous scenes vital to the narrative were never filmed and then Voltage began to edit the picture themselves, which led to Icon filing a lawsuit against Voltage in July 2017.

 Gibson had final cut privilege and tried to block Voltage from screening footage of their cut to distributors.
 Safinia had commissioned a cut that clocked in at 2 hrs 40 min, but Voltage refused to release that edit.
 Gibson’s lawsuit also went after Voltage for failing to secure a completion bond, which would have covered the critical scenes that needed to be shot at Oxford.
 Despite the legal mess, Voltage took The Professor and the Madman to the 2017 Toronto Film Festival in September for sales and tried to sell it to Netflix, but distributors stayed away.
 A movie starring Mel Gibson and Sean Penn would be difficult enough to sell under normal circumstances, but this project was tangled in the courts and radioactive.
 With the filmmakers trying to put an injunction on the film negative, there was speculation that the movie would never be released to the public.